pmean/build-website/text/06/MachineLearning.md

 >
 > R has a library, MLInterfaces, that puts a uniform interface in front
 > of the input and output from all of these procedures.
 I could not load
-> the MLInterfaces library directly, but could download andÂ  then
+> the MLInterfaces library directly, but could download and  then
 > install the package from
 >
 > -   <http://www.bioconductor.org/packages/bioc/1.6/src/contrib/html/MLInterfaces.html>